pierreaubert/dotidx/README.md

 2025/03/11 18:00:54 workers.go:319: |  78021 49.6 49.6 50.7 |  20  10   74      0%   |  573.2    2   1  141      0%  |
 2025/03/11 18:01:09 workers.go:319: |  80191 49.6 49.6 50.8 |  20  10   74      0%   |  575.8    2   1  141      0%  |
 ```
-This machine can read ~50 blocks per second and write them to the database so roughly a week to get up to date with 25_000_000 blocks.
+A mini pc machine can read ~30 blocks per second and write them to the database so roughly one week to get up to date with 25_000_000 blocks.
 With a larger machine (32 CPUs, 256GB RAM, 8x 1TB NVMe SSD) the indexer took 20h to get up to date.
 The speed at which the node can read the blocks is the limiting factor.

 Notes:
-- I still dont understand yet why it is so slow.
 - If you can put the database on a diffent set of disks it does help.
 - M2 SSD will thermal throttle hard if they are not properly cooled.